A study of Tate homology via the approximation theory with applications to the depth formula: Preliminary definitions and properties

 The classical Gorenstein dimension \cite{AB} was extended to $\gmc$-dimension by Foxby in \cite{F} and Golod in \cite{G}.
-We recall its definition along with some other homological dimensions with respect to a semidualizing module.
+We recall its definition along with some other homological dimensions with respect to the semidualizing module $C$.